See our 2020 guests below! More guests coming soon!

 Erik Stolhanske and Broken Lizard also produced The Slammin’ Salmon – a restaurant owned and deplorably operated by former Heavy Weight Champion, Cleon Salmon, and staffed by Broken Lizard.

-Len Smith has worked in just about every aspect of children’s entertainment for the largest media companies in the world including Disney, Hanna-Barbera, Warner Brothers and Mattel toys among others.
+Len Smith is a character designer who has worked in just about every aspect of children’s entertainment for the largest media companies in the world including Disney, Hanna-Barbera, Warner Brothers and Mattel toys among others.
 He has worked in feature animation, television animation, consumer products, publishing and toys.
 Smith is known for his work on the feature film Who Framed Roger Rabbit for creating the background layout on the Toon Town sequence.
 He set the style for the town where Toons live by giving the buildings personalities and a life of their own.

 During the years, he’s work with children’s animated legends such as Mickey Mouse, Popeye, The Flintstones, Winnie the Pooh (and Tigger too!), Baloo the Bear, King Louie, Shere Khan and Ariel, the Little Mermaid.
 In publishing, he’s worked with Woody, Buzz, Mr. Potato Head and Tow Mater.
 At Warner Brothers Consumer Products I worked with Bugs Bunny, Daffy Duck, Sylvester, Tweety and the Tasmanian Devil.